 Winner of the Janet Heidinger Kafka Prize for the Best Book of Fiction by an American Woman Published in 2007

-Set Me Free is full of those who love Elliot: Amelia, his sixteen-year-old daughter, who has never imagined the violent, tragic truth behind the legacy of her dead mother; Helen, Elliot’s first wife, visiting the academy to direct a production of The Tempest; and Cal, Elliot’s closest friend and bitterest rival.
+Set Me Free is full of those who love Elliot: Amelia, his sixteen-year-old daughter, who has never imagined the violent, tragic truth behind the legacy of her dead mother; Helen, Elliot’s ex-wife, visiting the academy to direct a production of The Tempest; and Cal, Elliot’s closest friend and bitterest rival.
 Then there is the matter of Willa Llewelyn, hurtling across the country in a wheezing Volvo.
 She has never heard of Ponderosa Academy or Elliot Barrow.
 But she is vital to the great, beguiling mystery haunting Amelia, Helen, and Cal.

 The translation rights to Set Me Free have been sold in France.